ovhpa/hpnn/README.md

 * OpenMP - for the intra-nodes computations
 * CUDA - for GPGPU computations

+Combination of the above is also provided: MPI/OpenMP and MPI/CUDA.
 Some other technologies (ie. openCL) may be added later.

 This work is still at a very, very early stage!
 Some _demonstration_ wrapper are provided which shows an example of integration with the library: these are not the programs you are looking for ;)